 We perform dances from a number of the Cotswold village traditions, including Longborough, Fieldtown, Headington Quarry, Sherborne, Bampton, Ilmington, Adderbury, and Badby.
 Each dance has its distinctive features, as well as sharing similarities & structural elements with other dances.

-The group is a diverse mix of ages, backgrounds and – latterly – nationalities: we’ve got English mechanics, Scots bus conductors, American IT guys, Australian whisky experts, engravers, salesmen, and all sorts besides.
+The group is a diverse mix of ages, genders, backgrounds and – latterly – nationalities: we’ve got English mechanics, Scots bus conductors, American IT guys, Australian whisky experts, engravers, salesmen, and all sorts besides.
 It’s an eclectic group who all share the common interest of performing for audiences around the country and sharing the fellowship of the morris.

 ITN Productions were onsite at the Westminster Day of Dance in 2010 to capture a few moments:

 There was much interest in morris dancing to accompany the release of UK comedy film “Morris: A Life With Bells On”.
 To accompany its Leicester Square premiere, we were visited at practice by Chaz Oldham and Lucy Akers for London Tonight (ITV).

 Blogger, author & expat Mitzi Szereto met us on our Baker Street Tour, and filmed this documentary piece – in which, among other things, she uncovers just how many IT workers do morris dancing.

 In the leadup to our 2009 Day of Dance, one of our men (Jason B. Standing) was interviewed by London-centric news website, Londonist.